Disordered harmonic chain with random masses and springs: a combinatorial approach: Conclusion

 For power-law distributions, our method has allowed us to unveil the full phase diagram for the low frequency spectral and localization properties of random spring chains~: we have recovered few known results and obtained several new ones.
 In particular we have identified that the spectral density exhibits two first order phase transition lines for $\mu=1$ or $\nu=1$, i.e. at the boundary of the region where $\smean{m_n}<\infty$ and $\smean{K_n^{-1}}<\infty$ (note that the Lyapunov exponent plays the role of the free energy per volume in several statistical physics' models, hence it makes sense to interpret these discontinuities as phase transitions).
-The Lyapunov exponent also presents first order phase transition on these lines and additional ones at the boundaries of the region where $\smean{m_n^2}<\infty$ and $\smean{K_n^{-2}}<\infty$.
+The Lyapunov exponent also exhibits first order phase transitions on these lines and additional ones at the boundaries of the region where $\smean{m_n^2}<\infty$ and $\smean{K_n^{-2}}<\infty$.
 The phase diagram of the Lyapunov exponent is represented in Fig.~\ref{fig:PhDiag}.
-Standard weak-disorder expansion only provides the leading terms of the DoS and the Lyapunov exponent in the yellow region, when $\mu>2$ and $\nu>2$.
+Let us stress that the phase transitions at $\mu=2$ or $\nu=2$ can also be identified by inspection of the subleading contribution of the IDoS, see Eq.~\eqref{eq:206}, which obviously follows from the analyticity of the complex Lyapunov exponent.
+The phase diagram shows the regions where normal weak disorder regime holds~: standard weak-disorder expansions only provide the leading terms of the DoS and the Lyapunov exponent in the yellow region, when $\mu>2$ and $\nu>2$.
 With our new method, we were able to tackle the problem in the full plane $(\mu,\nu)$.

 The study of the coefficient $a_{n+1}^{(k)}$ has relied on a detailed analysis of symmetrized products of $k$ random variables among $n$, of the form $\ssymmetriz{\prod_{i=1}^kX_{\pi(i)}}_{\pi\in\mathcal{S}_n}$, where the bracket stands for full symmetrization (i.e. uniform averaging over the permutations of the symmetric group $\mathcal{S}_n$).
 We have determined the typical behaviour of such products in the limit $n\to\infty$ with $k/n$ fixed, for various types of distributions of the i.i.d. random variables $X_j$'s.
 For power law $p(x)=\mu\,\heaviside(x-1)\,x^{-\mu-1}$ where $\heaviside(x)$ is the Heaviside function, we obtained the typical value for $k\ll n$~: